Alexandre-Fernandez/svelidate/README.md

 <pre lang="ts">
 // value must be a string or a date, if it's a string it will be parsed using the `Date` constructor. const date = {
-	afterThe, // value is after the given date. afterTheOrEqualTo, // value is after the or is the given date. beforeThe, // value is before the given date. beforeTheOrEqualTo, // value is before the or is the given date. inRange, // value is between the given date range. outOfRange, // value is outside the given date range. differentFrom, // value is not the given date. equalTo, // value is the given date.
+	gt(date: Date), // value is after the given date. gte(date: Date), // value is after the or is the given date. lt(date: Date),  // value is before the given date. lte(date: Date), // value is before the or is the given date. inside(min: Date, max: Date), // value is between the given date range. outside(min: Date, max: Date), // value is outside the given date range. neq(date: Date), // value is not the given date. eq(date: Date), // value is the given date.
 }
 </pre>
 </details>